fractl-io/fractl/README.md

 Fractl is a data-oriented, declarative programming language that allows the development of business applications from high-level models or specifications.
 Fractl enable developers to focus on the core business requirements of their application, instead of dealing with the wiring logic and resulting accidental complexity.

+> Fractl is built on top of the Clojure programming language and apps built in Fractl can leverage the universe of Java and Clojure libraries.

 ## Fractl Loves Gen AI

 As a language, Fractl is data-oriented and declarative, with an abstraction that is closer to natural languages than traditional programming languages.
 This makes fractl a much better fit for Gen AI-powered code generation.